Muyu Gen: Su Lin and Feng Yang rebellions (352 and 358)

 Near the end of 352, a man from Zhongshan named Su Lin (蘇林) rebelled in Wuji and declared himself the Son of Heaven.
-Murong Ke, who was campaigning against the warlord Wang Wu (王午) in Lukou at the time, marched to Wuji to quell the rebellion.
+Murong Ke, who was campaigning against the warlord Wang Wu in Lukou at the time, marched to Wuji to quell the rebellion.
 Murong Jun sent Muyu Gen to reinforce Ke, and they were able to kill Su Lin.

 In 358, the Yan general in Shangdang, Feng Yang (馮鴦) rebelled against the state.
 Murong Ping was dispatched to defeat him, but he was unable to get the upper hand, so the court also sent Muyu Gen to serve as reinforcements.
 After arriving, Muyu Gen told Murong Ping that they should intensify their attack.
 Ping disagreed initially, stating that Feng's defences were formidable, but Gen argued that the enemy's morale had fallen and are in a disorderly state due to Gen's reinforcements.
 Ping bought his reasoning, so they pressed on into Feng Yang's city.
 Gen's prediction turned out to be true, as Feng Yang's men had grown suspicious with each other and refused to work together.
 Feng fled to Lü Hu in Yewang, while his remaining forces surrendered back to Yan.